BF {bnlearn} R Documentation

 score

-a character string, the label of a posterior network score or custom for the custom score.
-If none is specified, the default score is the Bayesian Dirichlet equivalent score (bde) for discrete networks and the Bayesian Gaussian score (bge) for Gaussian networks.
-Other kinds of Bayesian networks are not currently supported.
+a character string, the label of a posterior network score, a BIC scores or "custom-score" for the custom score.
+If none is specified, the default score is the Bayesian Dirichlet equivalent score ("bde") for discrete networks and the Bayesian Gaussian score ("bge") for Gaussian networks.
+Other kinds of Bayesian networks are currently supported by using their BIC score to approximate their marginal log-likelihoods.

 ...